-For a few years now, marketers have been raving about landing page and funnel building software, the likes of ClickFunnels and Leadpages.
-They offer fast and efficient ways to create funnels so you can sell more of your services.
+For a few years now, marketers have been raving about landing page and funnel-building software, the likes of ClickFunnels and Leadpages.
+They offer fast and efficient ways to create lead generation and sales funnels so you can sell more of your services.

 Landing pages form the backbone of a funnel.
 The funnel is merely a journey your prospects take from being cold and utterly unaware of who you are and what you do, to flaming hot fans who buy and talk about your product or service.

 Managing the ‘journey,’ your ideal clients take, and being intentional in your marketing – trying to move them along the path is the key to using marketing to win more business.

 Maybe they consume a blog post, then click a link to download a related PDF guide, for example.
 The landing page would be where the opt-in form would sit.
 Traffic is directed to the opt-in page and people sign up to download the guide.

 They exchange their email address for the guide.
 So it is essential that the perceived value of what you are offering makes it a no-brainer decision for your audience.